successsunstone/sunstone/README.md

 end
 ```

 Thus, our `designs_controller` only takes in one single `design` payload to populate/modify all corresponding tables.
-With the frontend state handling the temporary attributes of creating/editing a design, Gwaphics minimizes the API calls for either create, update, and delete actions with one single API call on user save.
+With the frontend state handling the temporary attributes of creating/editing a design, Design Tool minimizes the API calls for either create, update, and delete actions with one single API call on user save.

 ![Drag and Drop demo](https://i.imgur.com/dUWZlW2.gif)